What Is Local SEO? How Local Businesses Can Rank Higher on Google

 An example of a local citation with inaccurate/inconsistent NAP

 A local citation is any online mention of your business’s name, address, and phone number (also referred to as N-A-P, or NAP).
-Local citations appear in many places, such as online business directories, social networks, press releases, local news stories, your website’s footer or contact page, and so on.
-The more local citations your business has, the more likely search engines are to rank your website higher, as this indicates popularity.
+Local citations appear in many places: online business directories, social networks, press releases, local news stories, your website’s footer or contact page, and so on.
+The more local citations your business has, the more likely search engines are to rank your website higher.

 Having a different NAP across multiple sites or platforms can damage your site’s ability to rank.
 The image above shows an example of a local business with inconsistent listings on Facebook compared to its Google Business Profile.